DBJDBJ/dbj.cond/readme.md

 				    , false
 		); //=> "Works!"
 ```

+**Seondary comparator** is used internaly by the primary one.
+Above we have made a powefrull combination
+of the two as an example.
+If secondary comparator is not used the standard will be used.

+Future developments will focus on making this easier to use by end users.

 There are manu more real life examples proving the quality of this idiom.
 Please do feel free to send us your code.
 We might publish it and discuss it on https://dbj.org